My Dad the Bounty Hunter: Production and release

-In another interview with TV Insider, Harpin said they wanted to 2-D but it made more financial sense to do the series 3-D because they "wouldn’t have to build all those sets", but kept flashbacks in 2-D. Downing Jr. noted the importance of casting and that they wanted Priah to voice a character, while Harpin noted the challenges of recording lines because of the COVID-19 pandemic.
+In another interview with TV Insider, Harpin said they wanted to use 2D animation but it made more financial sense to do the series in 3D animation because they "wouldn't have to build all those sets", but kept flashbacks in 2D.
+Downing Jr. noted the importance of casting and that they wanted Priah to voice a character, while Harpin noted the challenges of recording lines because of the COVID-19 pandemic.
 Harpin and Downing Jr. also emphasized the importance of their show not talking down to kids, but in remaining honest and true, giving characters flaws.
-When asked about season 2, Downing Jr. said that they would like to "focus on mom" and give her "a shot in the captain’s seat."
+When asked about season 2, Downing Jr. said that they would like to "focus on mom" and give her "a shot in the captain's seat."

 A trailer for the series was released on November 16, 2022.
 A second trailer was posted on January 12, 2023.
-The series premiered on Netflix on February 9, 2023.
+The first season premiered on Netflix on February 9, 2023.

-In an interview with the LA Times after the show's premiere, Downing Jr. and Patrick Harpin said that the show's inspiration "is personal", noted the family dynamics in the series and sci-fi influences including The Fifth Element, Star Wars, Outland, and "wild ‘80s stuff for kids".
+In an interview with the LA Times after the season one premiere, Downing Jr. and Patrick Harpin said that the show's inspiration "is personal", noted the family dynamics in the series and sci-fi influences including The Fifth Element, Star Wars, Outland, and "wild '80s stuff for kids".
 They also noted that the Conglomerate in the show is like the "space colonialism" written about by Frank Herbert.
 Harpin also told Rolling Stone that films like The Brother from Another Planet, The Incredibles, and Attack the Block were an influence on the series while both show creators said that The Goonies and E.T. were further inspirations.
 The voice actors Ferguson, Swainn, Orji, and Alonso also supported a possible live-action adaptation of the series.

 In March 2023, Kai Akari, a director for the series, told Animation Magazine that many of on the show's crew are "now treasured friends" and was grateful to have relationships with those Akari worked with previously "on other projects".

+The second season premiered on August 17, 2023.